nazmifeeroz/node-test-blockchain/devto_article.md

 # Setting up an AWS EC2 instance

-For the start, let's create a small instance in AWS to deploy our blockchain.
-We don't really need a big instance to create a blockchain.
+Let's start!
+Create a small instance in AWS to deploy our blockchain.
+The smallest instance will do!

 1. Head over to EC2 service homepage and click on `Launch Instance`.
 2. Choose the free tier eligible `Ubuntu Server 20.04 LTS (HVM), SSD Volume` type.